-Blended families, or stepfamilies, are becoming increasingly common in the United States.
-Studies show that nearly half of marriages in the United States end in divorce and that at least half of the nation's children live with a biological parent and the parent's partner (when the partner is not the other biological parent), who might be called a stepparent or a "bonus" parent.
+Blended families, or stepfamilies, are now common in the United States.
+Nearly half of marriages in the United States end in divorce.
+At least half of children in the U.S. live with a biological parent and a stepparent.
+This person might also be called a "bonus" parent.

-Research shows 66% of second marriages including children from previous marriages fail.
-This may be due in part to the increased stress experienced by all members of a new blended family.
-Stress in a new family situation is normal, even if the transition appears to have gone well, and although the term "blended family" might imply a smooth transition, the early years of a stepfamily relationship are often more likely to be difficult for all involved.
+Studies show 66% of second marriages involving children from previous marriages end.
+The stress all members of a new blended family go through may factor into this.
+Stress in a new family situation is normal.
+The transition may appear to have gone well.
+Even then, there is often some stress.
+The term "blended family" might imply a smooth transition.
+But the early years of a blended family are likely to be difficult.

 Find a Therapist

-Children, especially older children, can easily become stressed by change, particularly when multiple changes occur at once.
-Children are often the ones most affected by the blending of a family: After children have experienced the divorce of their parents, they may find it difficult to adjust to a new parent and that parent's new rules, and they might express their frustration with behavioral or emotional outbursts.
+Children, especially older children, can also be stressed by change.
+More changes may mean more stress.
+Children are often affected the most by joining a blended family.
+They have already gone through their parents' divorce.
+Then, they must adjust to a new parent and new rules.
+They may express frustration through behavioral or emotional outbursts.

-Grief can also be a factor in the transition.
-When a remarriage takes place following the death of one parent, a child may still be grieving the loss of the other parent and could be further triggered by the remarriage.
-Children in these situations will often need more space and time to finish the grieving process before they can come to accept the new parent.
+Grief and loss after divorce.
+Grief can also be a factor during the transition.
+A remarriage could takes place after the death of one parent.
+In this case, a child may still be grieving the loss of the other parent.
+A child may also feel grief for the loss of their old family dynamic.
+If so, they could be further triggered by a remarriage.
+Children may need more space and time to finish the grieving process.
+They can then come to accept the new parent at their own pace.

 - Bliss, B. (1998, October 15).
 Step families.
 Retrieved from http://parenthood.library.wisc.edu/Bliss/Bliss.html